a-chelnokov/a-chelnokov/README.md

-- 👋 Hi, I’m @akrmskoy
+- 👋 Hi, I’m @a-chelnokov
-- 👀 I’m interested in design & programming.
+- 👀 I’m interested in statistical applications to economics and legal studies.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on something.
 - 📫 How to reach me chelnokovart@icloud.com